Frequently Asked Questions

-The Council of Deans serves as a deliberative body to provide guidance and advice to the Provost/Executive Vice President.
-The Provost/Executive Vice President serves as the Chair.
-The other regular members of the Council of Deans are the deans of the eight (8) colleges, the Dean of the Libraries, the Dean of the Graduate School, and the Chair of Faculty Council.
+The Council of Deans serves as a deliberative body to provide guidance and advice to the Provost, and the Provost serves as the Chair.
+The other regular members of the Council of Deans are the deans of the eight colleges, the Dean of Libraries, the Dean of the Graduate School, and the Faculty Council Chair.
 The ex officio members of the Council of Deans shall be the vice provosts, the vice presidents, and the Chair of the Faculty Council Committee on Strategic and Financial Planning.

 Q: What is the Advisory Committee on Undergraduate Affairs (ACUA)?

 The Advisory Committee on Undergraduate Affairs (ACUA) advises the Vice Provost for Undergraduate Affairs, Vice President for Student Affairs, and Vice President for Enrollment and Access.
 The ACUA addresses issues concerning undergraduate academics, student life, enrollment, and access that affect the quality of the undergraduate experience and the success of undergraduate students.
 The ACUA links University offices that support the undergraduate experience and acts as a deliberative body for policies proposed by other entities (e.g., the Council of Deans, Faculty Council, the Colorado General Assembly, and the Colorado Commission on Higher Education).
 The Vice Provost for Undergraduate Affairs serves as the Chair of ACUA.
 Other regular members include the Vice President for Student Affairs, the Vice President for Enrollment and Access, the Associate Provost for Educational Attainment, one associate/assistant dean from each of the eight colleges and the Libraries, the Vice Chair of the Faculty Council, and any others as deemed appropriate by the ACUA.